imaginedelements/heather-turano-coaching/src/pages/work-with-me/index.md

     fill up fast.
 But as soon as spaces do open up, I will personally be in touch to schedule your 90-minute Discovery Session.
   coachingSignup:
+    emailAddressPlaceholder: youremail@awesome.com
     firstNamePlaceholder: Name
-    emailAddressPlaceholder: youremail@awesome.com
-    submitLabel: "Yes, Please put me on the waitlist!"
+    submitLabel: 'Yes, Please put me on the waitlist!'
   title: Ahhhh breathe… you have arrived.
 pillars:
   description: >-